Manage a Business

 Summarize article with AI

-This guide explains when double time is required by law, how to calculate it correctly (including the bonus trap most businesses miss) when running payroll, and practical strategies to avoid triggering unnecessary double time hours.
+This guide explains when double time pay is required by law, how to calculate it correctly when running payroll, and practical strategies to avoid triggering unnecessary double time hours.
 Whether you're legally required to pay it or considering it as a voluntary benefit, here's everything you need to know.

 What is double time pay?